federicocappelli/TorrentHound/README.md

 ### Features

-* Search torrents avoiding advertisement, annoying popups captchas from
+* Search torrents avoiding advertisement, annoying popups and captchas from
   - The Pirate Bay
   - Kick Ass Torrents
   - More... *(Coming soon)*